-DMEK is a new minimally invasive corneal transplant procedure that offers patients new perfect vision with a rejection rate of one percent or less.
-Learn more from the Singapore National Eye Centre (SNEC).
+DMEK is a minimally invasive corneal transplant procedure that offers patients perfect vision with a rejection rate of one percent or less.
+Learn more about the procedure from the Singapore National Eye Centre (SNEC).

 Having already undergone two corneal transplant operations in his left eye over the last 10 years, Mr Chok Teck Chow was more than a little apprehensive about going through another one in his right eye.